This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Chisinau is a small town with about half a million residents.
-There is an ancient church, the main sightseeing attraction located in the middle of the city, surrounded by two huge parks and one main avenue, that leads all the way from the city center to train station in the southern area of the city.
+There is an ancient church, the main sightseeing attraction located in the middle of the city, surrounded by two huge parks and one main avenue, that leads from the city center to the train station in the southern area of the city.

 On our way toward the park, I met the most beautiful Jehovah witness I have ever seen.
 She was standing in the middle of the street like an innocent doll.
 Her feminine traits, big eyes, and an innocent smile won me over.
 I think I fell in love.

 I went multiple times.
 Each time we were looking and smiling at each other, but I was afraid to approach as she was standing there with another older Jehovah lady.

 Anyway, the city center was pretty small and it took us two hours to walk through all the sightseeing places.
 Then it was up to our imagination what to do next.

 The weather was really good, so we decided to buy some wine and snacks and chill in the park.
 After two bottles, we had to walk back to the grocery store to buy some more.
 On our way back, I saw a cute Moldavian girl with sunglasses and a yoga mat, who was walking towards me.

 Supercharged by Moldavian wine I found the courage and approached her indirectly.
 I asked, where she is coming from because I noticed she was carrying a yoga mat.
 We immediately clicked and I suggested an instant date.

 She agreed even though she was going in the opposite direction.
 I informed my group, that it will take about half an hour and they should not wait for me.
 Then we walked around until we found a cozy coffee shop nearby.
 There we sat outside on the patio and spent almost two hours together.